topkecleon/telegram-bot-bash/doc/6_reference.md

 #### File naming and locking

-A jssh fileDB consists of  two files which must reside inside BASHBOT_ETC or BASHBOT_DATA.
+A jssh fileDB consists of two files which must reside inside `BASHBOT_ETC` or `BASHBOT_DATA`.

 - `filename.jssh` is a text file containing the key/value data in json.sh format.
 - `filename.jssh.flock` is used for read/write locking with flock

-Path names containing `..` or not located in BASHBOT_ETC or BASHBOT_DATA are refused by jsshDB functions with an error.
+Path names containing `..` or not located in `BASHBOT_ETC` or `BASHBOT_DATA` are refused by jsshDB functions with an error.

-Since version 0.94 jsshDB functions support file locking with flock.
-Write/update operations are serialised with flock to wait until previous operations are finished, see "man flock" for information.
-To avoid deadlocks we use a timeout of 10s for write and 5s for read operations.
+jsshDB functions use file locking with flock, if flock is availible.
+Write/update operations are serialised to wait until previous operations are finished, see "man flock".
+To avoid deadlocks bashbot use a timeout of 10s for write and 5s for read operations.

-Every jssh_*DB function exist as jssj_*DB_async also.
-In case flock is not availibe or you don't want locking, jssh_*DB_async functions without file locking will be used.
+For every `jssh_...DB` function a `jsshj_...DB_async` function exsist also.
+In case don't want locking, use `jssh_...DB_async` functions.

 *Example:* for allowed file names:
 ```bash